 Creating custom templates for unique designs

-WooCommerce template files are located in the /woocommerce/templates/ directory.
-To modify them, you copy the relevant template into your WooCommerce child theme’s /woocommerce/ folder and edit it there.
+WooCommerce template files control the HTML structure of your product pages.
+They are located in the /woocommerce/templates/ directory.
+To modify them safely, copy the relevant template into your child theme‘s /woocommerce/ folder and edit it there.

 The key template for product pages is single-product.php, which calls other templates like: